10 Things That Make Your Home Look Smaller (and How to Fix Them)

 “An easy way to brighten up a room and make it feel bigger is by cleaning your windows,” Anderson says.
 “Light reflects, making spaces look bigger.
 So as the song says, ‘Let the sun shine in.’ ”

-Anderson says drapes are beautiful, but only if hung correctly.
+Anderson says drapes and curtains are beautiful, but only if hung correctly.
 “Dark, heavy drapes make the space look smaller,” she confirms.
 “But hanging long drapes close to the ceiling will make the wall and window appear taller.
 It’s like magic.”
 By drawing the eye upward, you create the illusion of more headroom and airier spaces.

 How does that saying go?
 You never get a second chance to make a first impression — that’s why you want your entryway or foyer always neatly organized.